top of page

 A blend of historical fantasy, adventure, and surrealism Takaoka's Travels whisks readers away on a thrilling adventure to ninth-century India, where Prince Takaoka, now a monk, discovers a world of marvels and perils.

 We follow Prince Takaoka and his companions as they encounter strange creatures and mystical phenomena.
-From a white ape guarding bird-women to dream-feeding beasts and a dog-headed man with foresight, each encounter brings new wonder and excitement.
-Yet, amidst the allure of beauty, Takaoka learns its dangers as he is drawn to captivating sights like perfectly shaped pearls or giant blood-red flowers, revealing the peril they hide.
+From a white ape guarding a harem of bird-women to beasts who feed on dreams and a dog-headed man who can see into the future, each encounter offers new wonders.
+Yet, amidst the allure of beauty, Takaoka experiences its dangers as he is drawn to captivating sights like a perfectly formed pearl or giant blood-red flowers, revealing the peril they hide.

 The author, Tatsuhiko Shibusawa (1928-1987)